rmotr-group-projects/pyp-w1-rpg-battle/README.md

 > - `take_damage(damage)` - hero takes `damage` amount of damage, having it subtracted from their current hp
 > - `heal_damage(healing)` - hero heals `healing` hit points, but not beyond their `maxhp`
 > - `is_dead()` - if the hero's hp have been completely depleted this returns `True`

+It is advised to also make use of a `_level_up()` helper method to handle the levelling up process, making other helper methods may also be useful.